Reference

 Tests

-Add or update tests for:
+Add or update focused tests for:

-• Module definition.
+• Module definition and defaults.

-• Settings default.
+• Settings save behavior.

 • Enabled and disabled public output.